-Ciao and welcome to my post on spending 3 days in Venice.
+Ciao and welcome to my post on how to spend 3 days in Venice.

 Whether you’re dreaming about spending a weekend in Venice or about to take your flight to the city of water, this post will help you find your feet here.